This section explains our processes for checking the scientific validity and reliability of our evaluations of interventions on this website.

 - The final version is then sent to the Scientific and Advisory Committee for sign off, after which the information is published on our website.

-- The CEO checks that the Information Manager has followed all appropriate procedures and then signs off the document production checklist.
+- Another member of staff checks that the Information Manager has followed all appropriate procedures and then signs off the document production checklist.

 - The information is checked and updated at least once every three years.